fun-with-serverless/building-serverless-using-iac/README.md

 3. Let's initialize an Hello World for SAM example.
 If it works, then your machine is ready.
 4. Clone `https://github.com/aws-hebrew-book/building-serverless-using-iac.git`
 ### Hello SAM
+The application will be constructed using AWS SAM.
+The next section provides an overview of AWS SAM; if you already have experience with this service, feel free to skip ahead.

 1. `sam init`
 2. Choose `AWS Quick Start Templates`
 3. Next choose `Hello World Example`